Termite Activity Increases Dramatically During The Summer

 Weather is one of the main factors that will impact termite activity, but it’s by no means the only important aspect.
 Termite activity also often depends on the degree of shelter that a given nest can offer its population.
 For example, dry wood termites, which might nest inside heated structures, are not nearly as exposed to harsh winter temperatures as other species or populations, meaning that they can continue to feed and breed virtually unabated.

 Likewise, subterranean termites have the ability to build nests more than eighteen inches below the surface of the soil, enabling them to escape the frigid temperatures above ground.
-During the unforgiving winter months, environments with controlled temperatures, like basements and attics for example, are ideal nesting places for termites.
+During the unforgiving winter months, environments with controlled temperatures, like basements and attics, for example, are ideal nesting places for termites.

 It’s unlikely that termites will make their presence known during the winter by swarming, an activity that usually takes place in spring or summer, depending on the temperature, but that doesn’t necessarily mean that termite activity has stopped.
 In some tropical parts of the country like Florida, for example, swarms may still be observed in the winter, where temperatures can still reach up to the seventies or higher.

 Even in these tropical climates, however, breeding will still usually take place in the spring and summer.
 They will most likely take place on warm, calm days that follow a rainstorm.
 Depending on the availability of food, this process can sometimes take up to five years.
-During this pre-swarming period, termite colonies can continue to grown and cause damage to your home unnoticed.
-If you suspect that termites have nested in or around your home, call your local pest control expert right away.
+During this pre-swarming period, termite colonies can continue to grow and cause damage to your home unnoticed.
+If you suspect that termites have nested in or around your home, call your local Dallas pest control expert right away.

 Cantu Pest & Termite is proud to be the first company in Texas to offer a Cantu Green Service to our customers in search of a more prevention-based solution to their pest removal while minimizing the use of pesticides.